gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.Weight.md

 > **shipping**: `number`

-- The shipping weight of the product
+- The shipping weight of the product.

 ***